 Every "Follow You" printer can operate with black & white (b/w) and color documents.
 There is a significantly higher charge associated with printing color pages.
 A color page is defined as any page printed with a single dot of color.
 Every document will be printed as b/w by default unless you specifically change the print method on the device.
 When you print in color, only those pages that have color, defined as a single dot, will be charged the color rate.

-Note: Macintosh computers print color as default.
-You must select the "Force Monochrome" option on the device to print in b/w.
+Note: Mac computers print color as default.
+You must select the "Force Monochrome" option on the device to print in black and white.

 Printer Allocations and Costs